PabloRoldanCRM/EasyEntityHandler/README.md

 # EasyEntityHandler
-Library for convert Entity Latebound from SDK CRM to Object<T> and vice versa
+Library for convert Entity Latebound from SDK CRM to Object<T> and vice versa :bowtie:
+  :bowtie: